-(May be taken for option of letter grade or Pass/No Pass) 36 to 54 hours activity
+(May be taken for option of letter grade or Pass/No Pass) 36 to 54 hours activity te .5 to 1 Unit Degree Applicable, CSU, UC self-defense.

 Beginning badminton fundamentals and techniques, including singles and doubles play.

 ■ KINI 4B - Badminton - Intermediate